1. About citalopram

 Is citalopram better than other antidepressants?

-Citalopram isn't any better or worse than other antidepressants.
+Citalopram is not any better or worse than other antidepressants.

 But sometimes people respond better to one antidepressant than to another.

-Talk to your doctor if you aren't feeling any better after 6 weeks.
+Talk to your doctor if you are not feeling any better after 6 weeks.

 Will I gain or lose weight?

 Citalopram can make you feel less hungry, so you may lose weight when you first start taking it.

 Later on, you may gain a little weight as your appetite returns.

 If you start to have problems with your weight while taking citalopram, talk to your doctor or pharmacist.